Love Is Blind (Eve song): Critical reception

 The song received mostly positive reviews from critics.
 Richard Harrington of The Washington Post and Jeff Nieser of Miami New Times both regarded it as the best track from Let There Be Eve, while Greg Tate of Rolling Stone called it "bold" and "smart".
 A Dayton, Ohio radio programmer also praised the overall message of the song, but questioned the ending: "She shoots the guy.
 I mean, what is that saying to kids?
 That revenge is the answer?"

 Music video

 The official music video for "Love Is Blind" was directed by Dave Meyers.
-It depicts a man attacking a woman repeatedly and in front of their children, and the eventual deaths of both parents.
+It depicts a man attacking a woman repeatedly and in front of their children, and the eventual death of the mother.